Department Server Info - Fall 15

-- We have enter our tenth year with our departmental server "gauss".
-This server is running Red Hat Enterprise as the operating system (Linux not windows server), so there will be some differences in connecting.
+- We have enter our eleventh year with our departmental server "gauss".
+This server is running Red Hat Enterprise (RHEL) as the operating system (Linux not windows server), so there will be some differences in connecting.

 This server is available from outside as:

 - Use your account username/password pair to log on to gauss (with the username/password provided) Windoze users: use PuTTy (see below), or something similar to log on to gauss.

 - You may want to change your password.
 Your password may (but really should not be . . )

 be the same as that for your other Mercyhurst account, PROVIDED, your password must